 These properties will get stored with the message only if selected is set.
 It will be passed back the actual translation is performed in the ems_translate_file function.
 The string must be printable ASCII characters from "!"
-(0x41) to "~" (0x7e) and must not contain any commas (0x2c).
+(0x21) to "~" (0x7e) and must not contain any commas (0x2c).
 The string must also be less than 100 bytes.
-The translators may encode binary data in the string if desired (e.g., with base64 encoding).